Research Internships (Taste of Research)

 Introduction

 Taste of Research (ToR) is an internship program run by the UNSW Faculty of Engineering for undergraduate students.
-It is accessible for students from any Australian or New Zealand university.
+It is accessible to undergraduate students from any Australian or New Zealand university.
 The internship can be taken (full-time) during the summer break (with some spill-over into the teaching term for UNSW students) or completely (part-time) during the term.

 TS regularly hosts a large number of ToR students.
 Application through the program must happen through the Faculty and according to their deadlines.
 However, we strongly recommend that interested students talk to potential supervisors before submitting an application!